I was just reading pieceinslate.com where they're almost ready to have a wake or a funeral over the fact that the huckster said he's not going to run.

 You come along and you say, you know what?

-You can save a planet.
+You can save the planet.

 Go buy an electric car.

-You can save the planet, support a tax increase on those rich clowns so we can build windmills and all and wow, what a great way to give your life meaning.
+Support a tax increase on those rich clowns so we can build windmills.

-Why you're saving the planet.
+Why, you're saving the planet.

-And it's all uh trichonology.
+And it's all trichonology.

 This is Glenn in Durham, North Carolina.

-Great to have you on the EIB network, sir.
+Great to have you on the EIB Network, sir.

 Hello.